 - Take a binder and label it “Our Wedding”.
 Every time you see an article, Pinterest post or magazine clipping that draws inspiration, put it in here

 - Decide your venue.
 Do some research and see what works for you & your fiance, both personality and location-wise.
-(Here are Top Wedding Venues: the Benefits You Haven’t Thought Of.)
+(Here are the top wedding venues in San Diego.)

 - Get your officiant booked.

 - Take a section of your “Our Wedding” binder and label it “Vendors”.